 Here are a few sample tutorial objectives:

-Once objectives are finalized, use them as the guides around which you build the tutorial.
+Once objectives are finalized, use them as the guides that help construct the tutorial.
 Each part should be designed to ensure that the learning objective is achieved without meandering from the focus.

 Having objectives and a focus on clarity allows you to move to the next essential: Flow.